codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 #### Configuring Slack publishing

-The Slack channel for publishing is configured separately for each workflow in the `publishing` section of `codemagic.yaml` (refer [here](../publishing/email-and-slack-notifications/#slack) if you're configuring app settings in the UI).
+The Slack channel for publishing is configured separately for each workflow in the `publishing` section of `codemagic.yaml` (refer [here](../publishing/email-and-slack-notifications/#slack) if you're configuring app settings in the Flutter workflow editor).

 {{<notebox>}}
 In order to publish to **private channels**, you need to invite Codemagic app to the channels, otherwise the app does not have access to private channels.
 To invite Codemagic app to private channels, write `@codemagic` in the channel.